732-361-4827

 How Long Does the Divorce Process Take in New Jersey?

 Establishing grounds for fault-based divorces can be challenging.
 You are responsible for presenting evidence substantiating your claims, which can be arduous to obtain on your own.
-In fault-based divorces, it is imperative to engage an experienced lawyer who knows each ground and the essential information required to validate the claims.
+In fault-based divorces, it is imperative to engage an experience lawyer who knows each ground and the essential information required to validate the claims.
 A Red Bank divorce lawyer possesses a network of reliable investigators and experts to gather the evidence mandated by the courts.

 The timeframe for completing divorces in New Jersey varies, typically ranging from a few months to one year, contingent upon several factors, such as the promptness of reaching agreements, the complexity of assets and marital property, and the specific circumstances involved.
 Conversely, divorces stemming from lengthy marriages or those involving substantial assets often endure beyond a year.